 The development of these and other education initiatives have established the SLG’s reputation for innovative programming.
 Making Play won the inaugural £10,000 Clore Award for Museum Learning and the Double Take project obtained an Arts & Business Young People Award.

-Our education programme is supported by the Big Lottery Fund, BBC Children in Need, Chelsea Arts Club Trust, Cleaner Greener Safer (Southwark Council), Esmée Fairbairn Foundation, Ernest Cook Trust, Joint Security Initiative (Southwark Council), The Mercers' Company and Oscar Murillo's Lottery and the SLG Council.
+Our education programme is supported by the Big Lottery Fund, BBC Children in Need, Chelsea Arts Club Trust, Cleaner Greener Safer (Southwark Council), Esmée Fairbairn Foundation, Ernest Cook Trust, GAMA Property, Joint Security Initiative (Southwark Council), The Mercers' Company and the SLG Council.